shamnvik/Yolo_Apnea_Predicter/README.md

 ```

 ### Access predictions
-Needs to be done after the previous part to have generated predictions
+Needs to be done after the previous part to have generated predictions.

 Get prediction object:

 ```python